5 tips to communicate dry subjects

 Procurement isn’t the only area within an organisation that suffers in this way.
 Health and Safety is another one.

-Watch the video and you’ll never look at the humble grape in the same way again!
+After I watched the video, I’ve never looked at the humble grape in the same way again!

-GDPR and other areas of regulatory compliance are further examples of subjects that few people are raring to discuss, but are key to success.
+GDPR and other areas of regulatory compliance are further examples of subjects that few people are raring to discuss, but are vital for success.

 Current context